Can’t Find Your Ancestor? 6 Tips for More Effective Genealogy Searches

 In some cases, uncovering data may be as simple as ordering a print copy of a record that has not yet been digitized.
 Most states and counties make this a pretty painless process by placing their indexes available online–often with a convenient ordering system.
 The prices for some records are very reasonable.
 A recent search on the Minnesota Historical Society turned up a record with details I had been hunting for for years–$9 and a week later and I had the record in my hands.

 This article is only the tip of the iceberg when it comes to ideas for breaking down bricks walls and uncovering “missing” family history data.
 Use what you can and don’t be afraid to mix up your research routine or ask for help from an expert when you need it.
 You may not always find exactly what you are looking for, but there is a good likelihood you will uncover something you can use.
+You might also enjoy taking a genealogy research course to learn even more advanced strategies and fun ways to find your ancestors online.

 We’d love to hear your tips for better genealogy searches.